Acu-li/Acu.li-Inventory-Management-System/README.md

 Feel free to submit issues or pull requests if you have suggestions for improvements or bug fixes.

+## License and Usage

+Feel free to fork this repository and rebrand the application as you wish.
+You are welcome to use, modify, and distribute the code in any way you see fit.
+Contributions to improve the project are always appreciated.

 ## Acknowledgements

 - Flask: A lightweight WSGI web application framework in Python.